derek-hobden/git-submodules-demo/README.md

 ### Keep the parent repo up to date

-When you commit to submodules, the parent will automatically update to reference the latest commit.
+The parent will keep updating its references to all submodules' latest commits.

-Remember to push these parent updates to github
+So remember to push these updates in the parent project to github whenever you update a submodule.